This is a “quadrat”, or measurement grid, to estimate percent cover in a one-meter area. You use it in vegetation surveys.

 If you’re really pinched for cash, ask if they will sell you the raw materials, the fiberglass pole sections and the shock cord.
 You can save some money by putting in the labor to assemble them yourself.

 TT typically makes the poles with one white end, and the rest black.
-This is all to the good, for making the two ends visually distinct.
-If you are assembling them yourself, take note of how they will finally fold up, so as to be most compact.
+This is all to the good.
+It makes the two ends visually distinct.
+If you are assembling them yourself, note how they will finally fold up, to be most compact.

 In order to apply the colored bands, mark the poles at 10 cm intervals.
 It is rather tedious to make the marks one at a time, each successively 10 cm from the last.
 Below is an easier technique.